Watertown YMCA board moves forward with downtown aquatics center project

 “We can’t think of a better reuse of this site as we watch it transformed and revitalized into a new YMCA facility that will complement the downtown area, make Jefferson County a more attractive destination for workers and businesses, support our Fort Drum neighbors, and further enhance the value of the public and private investment previously made in the surrounding downtown area,” Mr. Zembiec said.

-Given the project’s anticipated positive impacts on the community, it has attracted significant investment from federal, state and local sources, YMCA officials said.
+Given the project’s anticipated positive impact on the community, it has attracted significant investment from federal, state and local sources, YMCA officials said.

 In addition to the DOD investment, the project was awarded $3.6 million in state funding, a $250,000 grant from National Grid and $4,100,000 in local donations, which includes a lead and matching gift from the Northern New York Community Foundation.